Welcome to Swindon North's Adult Training pages.

 There are several modules needed to be completed for a Section Leader or Manager role and there is no requirement to do the modules in order but it is important that the ‘Getting Started modules’ are completed during your provisional warrant period (normally 5 months).
 The ‘Getting Started’ modules are Modules 1 to 3 (and including GDPR training) for a section leader and Modules 1, 2 and 4 (plus GDPR training) for a manager.
 After that we then recommend you concentrate on the ‘Getting Going’ modules (5, 11, 14, 15, 16, 17, 18, 12a & 12b).
 The remaining modules are considered ‘Getting On’ modules and need to be completed for your woodbadge to be awarded; however, as mentioned, you do not need to validate these modules in the order they are listed - your TA will support you in deciding which is the best training plan for you.

 Signing up to a course is simple; For Swindon North based courses all you have to do is complete the Online Module Application Form and the course director of that training course will email you details closer to the time.
+Please not that first aid courses use a different first aid online application form

 For courses outside of Swindon North: you'll need to email the course trainer electronically at least 4 weeks before the date of the module with a module application form (as a courtesy please also include your TA and/or GSL).
 You'll receive acknowledgement that you're on the course and once attended your TA will be made aware and will help you with your validations for that module.